kas/pie/05-trees-and-graphs/README.md

 * We can obtain the largest element by following all the right children
 * The nodes can be printed out, in order, in O(n) time
 * Given a node, we can find the next highest node in O(log(n)) time
+* Many tree operations can be implemented recursively.
+The recursive implementation may not be the most efficient, but it's usually the best place to start.

+## Heaps
+* Heaps are trees (usually binary trees) where (in a max-heap) each child of a node has a value less than or equal to the node's own value.
+  * (In a min-heap, each child is greater than or equal to its parent.)
+* The root node always has the largest value in the tree, which means that we can find the maximum value in constant time.
+* Insertion and deletion are still O(log(n)), but lookup becomes O(n).
+* If extracting the max value needs to be fast, use a heap.

+## Common Searches
+* Two common search algorithms exist to accomplish the task of searching a tree without ordering.

+### Breadth-first Search (BFS)
+* Starting with the root, we move left to right across the second level, then move left to right across the third level, and so forth.
+* Uses additional memory because it is necessary to track the child nodes for all nodes on a given level while searching that level.
+* Use BFS if our node is likely to be in the upper levels of the tree (BFS always examines the lowest level last).

+### Depth-First Search (DFS)
+* Follows one branch of the tree down as many levels as possible until the target node is found or the end is reached.
+When the search can't go down any farther, it is continued at the nearest ancestor with unexplored children.
+* Has much lower memory requirements than BFS because it is not necessary to store all the child pointers at each level.
+* Use DFS if our node is likely to be in the lower levels of the tree (DFS doesn't examine any single level last).

+## Traversals
+* Just like a search, except that instead of stopping when we find a particular target node, we visit every node in the tree.
+  * Often this is used to perform some operation on each node in the tree.
+* These classes of traversals can also apply to nonbinary trees as long as we have a way to classify whether a child is "less than" (on the left of) or "greater than" (on the right of) its parent node.
+* Recursion is usually the simplest way to implement a depth-first traversal.
+* If we're asked to implement a traversal, recursion is a good way to start thinking about the problem.

+### Preorder
+* Performs the operation first on the node itself, then on its left descendants, and finally on its right descendents.
+  * A node is always visited before any of its children.

+### Inorder
+* Performs the operation first on the node's left descendants, then on the node itself, and finally on its right descendants.
+  * The left subtree is visited first, then the node itself, and then the node's right subtree.

+### Postorder
+* Performs the operation first on the node's left descendants, then on the node's right descendants, and finally on the node itself.
+  * A node is always visited after its children.

+## Graphs
+* More general, more complex than trees.
+* Like trees, they consist of nodes with children.
+  * A tree is a special case of a graph.
+* Unlike tree nodes, graph nodes (or vertices) can have multiple "parents," possibly creating a loop (a cycle).
+* The links between nodes, as well as the nodes themselves, may have values or weights.
+  * These links are called edges because they may contain more information than just a pointer.
+* In a graph, edges can be one-way or two-way.
+  * A graph with one-way edges is called a directed graph.
+  * A graph with only two-way pointers is called an undirected graph.